TomK32/APRI50/FEATURES.md

 * [0.4] Oxygen generator
 * [active] Automatically recharge OxygenTank when close to a generator
 * [0.4] exchange inventory items with other inventory nearby (base and other colonists)
+* [0.4] Basic prospecting of map chunks to see what resources are there
 * [active] Harvest resources manually
 * [active] Construct units like vehicles, machines, robots, harvester
 * [active] Buildings (habitat, utilities, workshop, garden)